 Visit our how to apply page to get started.
 If you still have questions, feel free to contact us using the information provided above.

-Who can apply as a transfer student?
+Who should apply as a transfer student?

 If you're currently enrolled in a degree- or certificate-seeking program, or if you have studied full-time at another college or university, Clark considers you a transfer student, even if you withdrew before receiving grades.
 You aren't a transfer student if you only enrolled in college courses as part of the completion of your high school diploma.